ut-ras/Rasware/README.md

 6. Go to the Device Manager on your computer.
 7. For each listing with a yellow warning, right-click and select `Update Driver`.
 8. Click `Browse my Computer` and navigate to the unzipped drivers.
 9. Once all of the drivers are installed, not the COM port number that appears in the Device manager.
-It should read `Stellaris Virtual Serial Port (COM29)`.
+It should read `Stellaris Virtual Serial Port (COM__)`.

 TODO: add the sections for running rasdemo and creating team project.